ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/ytm-guide.md

 **b)** Your device must be non-rooted.
 If it is rooted, look at the [GitHub documentation](https://github.com/inotia00/revanced-documentation#revanced-extended-documentation) for a rooted guide.

 **c)** Your device must use the arm64-v8a architecture.
-(If you aren't sure what yours is, you will be able to check shortly in the tutorial.
+(If you aren't sure what yours is, you will find out soon enough in the tutorial.
 If it is not arm64-v8a (ie: armeabi-v7a), refer to the [YTM troubleshooting page](https://www.reddit.com/r/revancedextended/wiki/ytm-troubleshooting/#wiki_issues_with_patching_.26amp.3B_installation) for instructions.)